How to analyze landing pages: the four signals beyond bounce rate

 Is 40% bounce rate good?

 On its own, 40% sits below the typical landing-page baseline of 60-90%, and a touch below the typical site-wide baseline of 50%.
-That sounds great.
+In plain English: it sounds great.
 But watch the trap.
-A 40% bounce paired with low engagement and zero conversions is not a healthy page.
-It is a page people clicked through to get away from.
+A 40% bounce paired with low engagement and zero conversions isn't a healthy page.
+It's a page people clicked through to get away from.
 A 40% bounce paired with high engagement and a 5% conversion rate is a page working exactly as designed.
 Same bounce rate, two different stories.
 Always read it in context.

 How do I analyse a landing page in GA4?

-Open the Landing page report under Reports, Engagement, Landing page.
-Add "Session source / medium" as a secondary dimension.
-Use "Key events" as your conversion column.
-Pull in "Average engagement time per session" for a rough engagement read.
-Sort by visitors, then work down the list page by page with the four signals from this article.
-It is more clicks than I would like, but it gets you there.
+You open the Landing page report under Reports, Engagement, Landing page.
+You add "Session source / medium" as a secondary dimension.
+You use "Key events" as your conversion column.
+You pull in "Average engagement time per session" for a rough engagement read.
+Then you sort by visitors and work down the list with the four signals from this article.
+It's more clicks than I'd like, but it gets you there.

 Why is my bounce rate so high on some pages but not others?